Have you tried making an egg float?

 I think that density is not the easiest thing to teach.
-When explaining to little kids, some people sometimes just explain it as weight — which is not really the true story.
+When explaining to little kids, some people sometimes just explain it as weight — which is not really the complete picture.
 But then if you start explaining more, it could get too complicated, right?

 But anyway, if you’re looking for an easier way to teach density, you might find the videos at the bottom of this page helpful.

 Density Experiment With Water Instructions